 4. Walk The Harbor of The Nyhavn

-A walk up the harbor of Nyhavn is a must on a trip to Copenhagen.
-This 17th-century canal, and waterfront district of Copenhagen, stretches from Kongens Nytorv to the Royal Playhouse.
-But, most importantly it’s lined up with vibrantly lit up townhouses, cafes, and restaurants from the bygone era.
-During our all too short visit, we took a look at many modern and historical Danish ships.
-Even though, our interests instantly aligned with the wooden ships, of ‘special’ historical interest.
-Cocooned, in the quintessential marine highway, Nyhavn harbor is where Denmark begins to tell its ancestral sea etymology.
+A walk, up the Nyhavn harbour, is a must during your Copenhagen visit.
+This 17th-century canal and waterfront district of Copenhagen stretches from Kongens Nytorv to the Royal Playhouse.
+However, most importantly, this cove is lined up with vibrant townhouses, cafes and restaurants from the bygone era.
+During an all too short visit, I took a look at many modern and historical Danish ships.
+Even though, my interests instantly aligned with the wooden ships, of ‘special’ historical interest.
+Cocooned, in the quintessential marine highway, Nyhavn harbour is where Denmark begins to tell its ancestral sea etymology.

 5. Copenhagen Culinary Drive

-The culinary scene of Copenhagen is primarily, driven by the finest of Michelin-Starred restaurants.
-From open-face sandwiches to meatballs, liver paste, flavourful mussels, and pork delights, far too delicious and distinguished.
-However, the ice creams of Copenhagen are a different ballgame altogether.
-Which, is why people from Denmark consume more icecreams than anywhere else in the world.
-If you have your trip planned for the summer, then grab a creamy Gammeldags ice cream on the way.
-This old-fashioned ice cream is a layout of jam, whipped cream, and Flødebolle put together in a cone.
-Having said that Copenhagen, also features a great selection of craft beer and hawker style food.
+The culinary scene of Copenhagen is primarily driven by the finest of Michelin-Starred restaurants.
+From open-face sandwiches to meatballs, liver paste to flavourful mussels and pork delights to Danish cookies; every culinary idea is far fetched and distinguished.
+In particular, the ice creams of Copenhagen are a different ballgame altogether.
+Which, is why Danes consume more icecreams, than anywhere else in the world.
+If you have your trip planned for the summer, then make sure to grab a creamy Gammeldags ice cream on your way.
+This old-fashioned ice cream is a delicious mixture of jam, whipped cream, and Flødebolle in a cone.
+Along with that, Copenhagen also features a great selection of craft beer and hawker-style food.